oderatonny6967/week-2-assignment-oderatonny6967/README.md

 Access to a computer with internet access
 A text editor (e.g. Microsoft Word Docs)
 Access to a sample Expense Tracker database (or instructor-provided data) that includes the table you designed in Week 1 (likely named "Expenses").
 See the database script in this repo titled "Week2.txt"
-Scenario: Imagine you've been diligently tracking your expenses using the Expense Tracker database you designed last week.
+Scenario: Imagine you've diligently tracked your expenses using the Expense Tracker database you designed last week.
 Now, it's time to analyze your spending habits!

 ## Submission:
+1. Download 8Week.sql file/database from this repo.
+2. Open MySQL WorkBench or any SQL Management Tool and Import the file/database
+3. Write SQL scripts to answer all questions below.
+4. Import, Export and rename the file to solution.docx, .txt, .sql Click to play : (https://www.youtube.com/watch?v=fX4-YiXxTn0 )

-Save your completed assignment as a document (e.g., .docx, .txt) Submit your document by uploading or pushing your document through on to this repo
+5. Submit your document by uploading or pushing your document through onto this repo

 ## Part 1: Retrieving Data with SELECT (30 minutes)